-Though I don’t maintain a full-time academic post, I have nonetheless had the good fortune to teach at some great universities.
+Though I don’t maintain a full-time academic post, I have had the good fortune to teach and research at some great universities.

 I received undergraduate and graduate degrees in electrical engineering and an MBA (three degrees in five years!) at Case Western Reserve University.

 My first commercial invention was a device I designed in high school to diagnose Sonitrol security equipment.
 Here I am assembling some units, in my bedroom, around 1978, gooping them with epoxy so no one would steal my design.
 That Teletype Model 33 was for a weather station that I never did finish building.